BICMR-IBSCGP-NewUU Joint Conference on Geometry, Algebra and Mathematical Physics

 May 21-27, 2025, New Uzbekistan University

-We are excited to announce that the International Conference on Geometry, Algebra and Mathematical Physics will be held in New Uzbekistan University from May 21-27, 2025.
+We are excited to announce that the International Conference on Geometry, Algebra and Mathematical Physics, co-organized by the Beijing International Center for Mathematical Research of Peking University, Center for Geometry and Physics of the Institute for Basic Science, and New Uzbekistan University, will be held in New Uzbekistan University from May 21-27, 2025.
 The conference will provide for scholars from China, Korea, Uzbekistan and beyond to exchange ideas, collaborate on research, and build lasting connections.

 Scientific Committee